open-policy-agent/opa/ADOPTERS.md

   the best practices in the admission controller.
 They also use [confest](https://github.com/open-policy-agent/conftest) to enforce policies in their CI/CD pipeline.

+* [Mia-Platform](https://mia-platform.eu/) uses OPA to run RBAC authorization policies distributed within the application microservices.
+They built [Rönd](https://github.com/rond-authz/rond) sidecar to intercept API invocation in the kubernetes ecosystem and created an extensible RBAC solution that protects the application with little-to-none changes to the existing codebase.

 * [Netflix](https://www.netflix.com) uses OPA as a method of enforcing access control in microservices across a variety of languages and frameworks for thousands of instances in their cloud